pvcraven/2017_web_security/source/final/tyler/index.rst

 				return product;
 		}

+		console.log(multiply(1,2,3,4,5)); // prints 120

-With older versions of JavaScript, one would have to create an array within the function body that picks up the extra arguments.
+With older versions of JavaScript, one would have to have an array in the function body that gets any extra inputs beyond what the function already asks for.
 This eliminates that need in a way that is easy to implement.

 Related to parameter handling is the spread operator, which breaks apart both independent variables and arrays into their component parts.
 Sometimes